waggle-sensor/waggle/nodecontroller/docs/copy_image_to_sd_card.md

-# Copy stock or waggle image to SD-card
+# Copy ubuntu or waggle image to SD-card
-This document explains how to load an odroid stock image or our waggle image onto an SD-card or eMMC.
+This document explains how to load an odroid stock ubuntu image or our waggle image onto an SD-card or eMMC.

 For our waggle image use this: